 Trade Act Students

-You must see Debra Gulliford in the Worker Retraining Office located in the Parks Student Union, Room 306B with your initial application, in order to complete an Independent Training Plan (CT-3 Form), cost estimate, etc. - a copy of which is sent to our Sponsored Student Account representative.
-Immediately after registration you must go to the Cashier's Office and identify yourself as a Trade Act student so that your student account is properly credited.
+You must see the Workforce Funding Office located in the Parks Student Union, Room 307 with you initial application, in order to complete an Independent Training Plan (CT-3 Form), cost estimate, etc. - a copy of which is sent to our Sponsored Student Account representative.
+Immediately after registration you must go to the Cashiers Office and identify yourself as a Trade Act student so that your student account is properly credited.
 Your Trade Act Counselor must forward final payment authorization to the Sponsored Student Account representative by the tuition payment deadline.
-Please stay in contact with your Trade Act Counselor and the Sponsored Stduent Account representative to assure that your account is paid.
+Please stay in contact with your Trade Act Counselor and the Sponsored Student Account representative to assure that your account is paid.
 If the Trade Act fails to cover your tuition, you are responsible for payment.
 In most cases, this process needs to be repeated with the Cashier each quarter in order to assure that your payment status is accurate.
 When in doubt about payment status, contact the Sponsored Student Account representative.

 Financial Aid, Veterans' and Scholarship students